Start My Answer

 One particular complaint stands out.
 A 90-year-old man with cognitive and hearing issues signed up for the program, despite his daughter holding his power of attorney.
 When she found out, she contacted the company and asked them to refund the money, given that her father didn’t have the mental capacity to understand his actions.
 National Debt Relief responded and disenrolled the man from the program, refunding all of his money.

-That being said, be prepared to pay large service fees and spend many months, even years, saving before your debt is settled with National Debt Relief’s help.
+Consumers pay service fees and spend months, even years, saving before the debt is settled with National Debt Relief’s help.

 Need to settle a debt before your court date?
 SoloSettle can help you settle your debt quickly.